subpage flowers image

 Associate Degree Requirements

-A minimum of 90 units is required* to include:
+A minimum of 90 units is required* to complete the associate degree, including:

-Note: All courses pertaining to the major must be taken for a letter grade.
-In addition, a grade of "C" or better is required for all core and support courses used for the degree or certificates.
-Coursework that applies to permits or licenses must be completed with a grade of "C" or better.
+Note: A grade of "C" (or "P") or better is required for all core and support courses used for the degree or certificates.
+In addition, the student must obtain a minimum GPA of 2.0.

 Core and Support Courses